-- Read the Release Notes - The Release Notes contain information about installing and upgrading the software, including hardware, boot, and general installation notes, such as outstanding problems and their workarounds.
+• Read the Release Notes

+The Release Notes contain information about installing and upgrading the software.
+Included are hardware, boot, and general installation notes, such as outstanding problems and their workarounds.
 The Release Notes also contain the subset sizes for the RISC, VAX, and unsupported software.
+You will use these subset sizes to help determine the characteristics of the systems you will install.

+• Decide whether you must use the upgrade procedure for your installation

+Chapter 5 contains a procedure that allows you to upgrade to the current version of ULTRIX and UWS without performing a basic or advanced installation.
+The upgrade procedure is only for systems running ULTRIX and UWS Version 4.2 or higher.

+If you are performing an upgrade to Version 4.3A and you have an R3000 processor you plan to upgrade to an R4000 Series processor, you must perform the software upgrade before performing the hardware upgrade.
+See Chapter 5 for more information.

-You will use these subset sizes to help determine the characteristics of the system(s) you will install. - Decide whether you must use the upgrade procedure for your installation Chapter 5 contains a procedure that allows you to upgrade to the current version of ULTRIX and UWS without performing a basic or advanced installation.
-The upgrade procedure is only for systems running ULTRIX and UWS Version 4.2 or higher. - Decide whether to perform a basic or advanced installation For new installations and for systems running ULTRIX and UWS versions earlier than Version 4.2, Chapter 2 contains a set of worksheets designed to help you plan your system.
-Working through Chapter 2 before beginning the advanced installation will help you determine if you have enough disk space on your system. - · Check to be sure you have the hardware needed for installation - Check the contents of the software distribution kit against the Bill of Materials - Back up the system if you need to retain any information from your previous system
+• Decide whether to perform a basic or advanced installation

+For new installations and for systems running ULTRIX and UWS versions earlier than Version 4.2, Chapter 2 contains a set of worksheets designed to help you plan your system.
+Working through Chapter 2 before beginning the advanced installation will help you determine if you have enough disk space on your system.

+- Check to be sure you have the hardware needed for installation - Check the contents of the software distribution kit against the Bill of Materials - Back up the system if you need to retain any information from your previous system